Part 3 Emblem

 Incomplete Turn: Halting rotation prematurely, causing torque to settle in the lower back.
 Grow Tall: Extend the spine vertically.
 Upward Squeeze: Maintain glute tension to support the finish.

-Why the Issues Keep Returning
+Why These Issues Keep Returning

 The Compensation Cascade and Injury Risk